CountFinessian/Antonio/notes.md

 //       ChessPiece My_Pawn = new ChessPiece(ChessGame.TeamColor.WHITE, ChessPiece.PieceType.PAWN);
 //    }
 Save Equals and Hash Code Test for Monday.
 Or, go to the TA labs instead.

+TODO
+To String for Chess Board and Piece (White is uppercase) ass in an arraylist of possible moves.

+Notes
+King can move every combination, to stop reusing code Pawn one step forward for middle of the board
+Pawn Piece two step forward for same color

+ChessPiece.PieceType
+Got stuck, realized a pawn cannot leapfrog another player and when it reaches the end, need to return every possible promotion type.